abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 - since interfaces are always `abstract` implicitly, they can't be marked `final` so only the other two (`non-sealed` and `sealed`) can be applied to interfaces dealing with a sealed interface.

 ## Records (Java 14)
 Records - Auto-generated immutable classes with no setters.
 (Immutability = Encapsulation).
-Everything inside of a record is `final` and the record itself is `final` and cannot be extended or inherited.
+Everything inside of parameter list (instance fields) of a record is implicitly `final` and the record itself is implicitly `final` and cannot be extended or inherited.

-We can define our own constructors, methods or constants inside the body.
+We can define our own constructors, methods or constants (`static` only) inside the body.

 ```java
 public record Demo(int foo, String bar){ }